Sinn Fein employee resigns after damage to DUP portrait

 “The employee has now resigned from their employment and their party membership.”

+The DUP said the portrait of Lord Browne was painted by Jewish artist Israel Zohar.

-In a social media post, DUP leader Gavin Robinson said: “We don’t know if the motivation was sectarian bigotry, antisemitism, wanton destruction or a heady mix of the three… but (it’s) a disgrace.”
+In a social media post, party leader Gavin Robinson said: “We don’t know if the motivation was sectarian bigotry, antisemitism, wanton destruction or a heady mix of the three… but (it’s) a disgrace.”

 Dean McCullough, the DUP’s deputy group leader on the council, told the BBC: “It is disgraceful.